Nordstrom/win_domain/README.md

 ## Warning
 If this LWRP detects a change in domain membership, it will spawn independent (from the chef run) powershell processes that:

+* PLEASE BE MINDFUL of the username/password/OU text string values you feed into the resource.
+They're a common source of problems.
 * initiate a reboot, based on supplied delay attribute
 * kill the ruby process (aborting the chef run)